TGouGouT/TradingAgents/README.md

 ### Required APIs

-You will need the OpenAI API for all the agents, and [Alpha Vantage API](https://www.alphavantage.co/support/#api-key) for fundamental and news data (default configuration).
+By default, the agents use OpenAI models, and [Alpha Vantage API](https://www.alphavantage.co/support/#api-key) for fundamental and news data (default configuration).
+If you prefer to run LLMs locally, you can switch the provider to Ollama and keep Alpha Vantage for data.

 ```bash
 export OPENAI_API_KEY=$YOUR_OPENAI_API_KEY